laravel/docs/routing.md

 <a name="basic-routing"></a>
 ## Basic Routing

 You will define most of the routes for your application in the `app/Http/routes.php` file, which is loaded by the `App\Providers\RouteServiceProvider` class.
+The most basic Laravel routes simply accept a URI and a `Closure`:

 #### Basic GET Route